robovm/robovm-docs/en/tutorials/navigation-basics/navigation-basics.md

 ## Setting up the Second Scene

-The goal of our app is to display list of remembered names.
+The goal of our app is to display a list of remembered names.
 For this we can use a [`UITableView`](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/TableView_iPhone/AboutTableViewsiPhone/AboutTableViewsiPhone.html#//apple_ref/doc/uid/TP40007451-CH1-SW1), a view specifically tailored towards displaying lists of things.
 A `UITableView` is controlled by a [`UITableViewController`](https://developer.apple.com/library/prerelease/ios/documentation/UserExperience/Conceptual/TableView_iPhone/TableViewAndDataModel/TableViewAndDataModel.html#//apple_ref/doc/uid/TP40007451-CH5-SW1), which provides the view with the items to display, based on some data source.

 >NOTE: In this tutorial, we'll only glance over the details of table views.
 The next tutorial will give you a deeper understanding of both `UITableView` and `UITableViewController`.